 Key strengths Key risks Strong market position in the Australia and New Zealand retail and commercial banking sectors.
 Dependence on domestic and offshore wholesale borrowing.
-Strong capitalization.
-Exposed to risks from high household debt and house prices.
+Conservative risk appetite, backed by a sound risk-management framework.
+Risks from rising house prices, high private-sector debt, and an uncertain global economic outlook.
 Highly likely to receive timely financial support from the Australian government, if needed.

-Australia and New Zealand Banking Group Ltd. (ANZ) should be able to maintain its earnings profile.
-Support will come from the bank's strong market position and focus on low-risk retail and commercial banking in Australia and New Zealand.
-Despite rapid increases in consumer prices and interest rates, the economies of both countries have a solid outlook.
-Unemployment should remain low.
+Australia and New Zealand Banking Group Ltd.'s (ANZ) strong market position and focus on low-risk banking in Australia and New Zealand will continue to support its earnings profile.
+The bank focuses on retail, small and medium enterprise (SME), and commercial banking.
+Despite rapid increases in consumer prices and interest rates and falling house prices, the outlook for the economies of both countries is solid.
+Unemployment should also remain low.

-ANZ Group Holdings Ltd. is the non-operating holding company (NOHC) of the consolidated ANZ Group.
+Group restructuring under a non-operating holding company (NOHC) will leave the business and financial profiles of the consolidated ANZ Group (all businesses under ANZ Group Holdings Ltd.) unchanged.
 The banking subgroup drives ANZ Group's stand-alone credit profile (SACP).
 This is because it forms the predominant part of the ANZ Group.